Hooked on drugs, flat broke, and the mother of a one-year-old, Christa Lynn Hicks stole a family member’s car.

 Christa’s counselor had her write her trauma narrative and do a lot of deep, internal evaluation about what happened to her.

 “Understanding my own story was so powerful.
 Before that, I always thought I was a drug addict, that I was born to be a junkie, and that was just the gist of my story,” Christa said.
 “After those counseling exercises and the writing, I began to really understand that trauma that was the base of my story.”

 She joined a church, and over the next 17 years, she raised her daughter, working hard to reverse the cycle of her own childhood, and stood beside her daughter as she learned not to repeat her mother’s mistakes.

-Christa went on to earn her BA in psychology and an MA in counseling, became a licensed therapist, and started Into the Jordan, an organization for adult women and children recovering from sex-trafficking.
+Christa went on to earn her BA in psychology and an MA in counseling, become a licensed therapist, and start Into the Jordan, an organization for adult women and children recovering from sex-trafficking.
 Now, she is the executive director of anti-trafficking at One More Child.

 She Loves Out Loud

 Join Christa Lynn and thousands of women around the country on Saturday, February 15, for She Loves Out Loud.
 They’ll be praying for triumph over trauma, peace over anger and forgiveness over bitterness.